4 Ways to Start Better Business Networking Conversations

 2. Ask a question.

-Requesting someone’s opinion, whether it’s about a talk, the event or the venue is a great way to get started.
+Requesting someone’s opinion, whether it’s a talk, the event or the venue is a great way to get started.
 Studies show that, to our brains, talking about ourselves is as rewarding as eating a favorite food.
 When you open up a conversation by inviting someone to share, that person will associate that good feeling with you.

 3. Do a little homework.

+Business networking is all about learning who your audience is.
 It’s usually easy to find out a bit about an event’s hosts or the people who are giving presentations and workshops.
 Take some time to read industry pieces they’ve written and to scan their profiles on LinkedIn, You may find that you know someone in common or have worked with the same companies in the past.
 Of course, the great advantage of using a tool like Connequity is that it does the homework for you, making it very easy to reach out and have a conversation with people who have common professional and personal interests.

 4. Make a few connections before you arrive.

-Connequity makes it easy to find relevant business leads and referral sources online, and then making it easy to connect in over the phone or in person.
+Connequity makes it easy to find relevant business leads and referral sources online and then making networking easy to connect in over the phone or in person.
 So instead of the hassles of trying to find worthwhile business connections at an event, consider using events as a great place to meet up with your Connequity connections.
 You can arrange to meet up or simply say that, should they see you there, they should come over to introduce themselves in person.
 Chances are good that other people you talk to may also have some reservations about meeting new people, and they will welcome the invitation.